Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 - **Solvent impact** includes the footprint associated with solvent production and use, with potential reductions from solvent recovery.
 - **Biopolymer impact** accounts for the production impacts of lignin and methyl cellulose while subtracting the carbon stored within the biopolymer matrix.

-The LCA was performed using **SimaPro** with the **Impact 2002+** method, which evaluates environmental impacts across categories including climate change, human health, ecosystem quality, and resource depletion.
+The LCA was performed using **SimaPro V.2015** with the **Impact 2002+** method, which evaluates environmental impacts across categories including climate change, human health, ecosystem quality, and resource depletion.

 **Table 2.** *Life-cycle assessment (LCA) inputs used for the average global scenario.*